7.7 Conflict Resolution

 Escalating and De-Escalating Conflict

 An approach taken to manage conflict can escalate (increase) or de-escalate (decrease) the conflict.
 Conflict on a team can take a life of its own and escalate beyond reason if not managed appropriately by nurse leaders.
-When conflict is not managed appropriately, negative consequences within the team often occur, and patient safety can be compromised.
-Increased rates of absenteeism and turnover may also occur.[28]
+When conflict is not managed appropriately, negative consequences within the team often occur, and client safety can be compromised.
+Increased rates of absenteeism and turnover may also occur.[33]

 Conflict tends to escalate under the following conditions[34]: